spatie/laravel-data/docs/advanced-usage/normalizers.md

 }
 ```

-A normalizer implements the `Normalizer` interface and should return an array representation of the payload or null if it cannot normalize the payload:
+A normalizer implements the `Normalizer` interface and should return an array representation of the payload, or null if it cannot normalize the payload:

 ```php
 class ArraybleNormalizer implements Normalizer